Strawtown Koteewi Park History

-The white settlers traded with the Delaware Indians offering glass beads, steel knives, axes, hatchets, blankets, alcohol, and money for the natives' fur pelts, maple sugar, syrup, woven baskets, and beaded moccasins.
-The Indians were experienced at creating fur pelts and providing superior quality fur.
+The Lenape resettled in villages along the White River including areas near present Strawtown Koteewi Park.
+They established villages and spent time fishing, hunting, and farming.
+Some of the first Europeans to arrive where traders.
+The Europeans traded with the Lenape offering glass beads, steel knives, axes, hatchets, blankets, alcohol, and money for the natives' fur pelts, maple sugar, syrup, woven baskets, and beaded moccasins.
+Native Americans were experienced at creating fur pelts and provided superior quality fur.

-Early Hamilton County & Strawtown
+Early Hamilton County

+In 1823 Hamilton County was created by the Indiana State Legislators made up of 2 townships: Delaware consisting of the Southern half and White River being the Northern half.
 Strawtown is one of the oldest towns in Hamilton County.
 On July 27, 1836 Bicknell Cole and William Conner recorded the 1st plat of Strawtown, even though the name had been used prior but did not have any record.

 In the 1840's and 1850's the town stopped growing due to the alternate means of transportation.
 Railroads were a huge development and the use of the trails around Strawtown ceased.
 The cities that were closest to railroads prospered, while Strawtown was 4 miles from the nearest railroad.